ServiceNow/ExperienceHub/_methods/challenges-and-opportunities.md

 ## Process

 ### Before you start
 1. Identify your goal, or specific solution that you will be talking about.
-Consider the (Long Term Goal)[./long-term-goal] method if the goal is not clear.
+Consider the [Long Term Goal](./long-term-goal) method if the goal is not clear.
 2. Set up your online collaboration space, or in person conference room.

 1. The facilitator will present the stated long term goal to all participants